Arina Sharapova

 In 1997 and 2002 she announced the results of the Russian jury's voting at the Eurovision Song Contest.

 During the 2013 Moscow mayoral election she was a trustee of the candidate Sergei Sobyanin.

 She is a member of the Public Council under the Ministry of Internal Affairs of the Russian Federation.

 Son Danila Sharapov (born June 7, 1981), media manager, TV producer.

+Public activity

+Sharapova was a member of the Public Council under the Ministry of Internal Affairs of the Russian Federation.
+She is a full member of the Imperial Orthodox Palestine Society.

+Sharapova was Sergey Sobyanin's confidant in the 2013 Moscow mayoral election.

+Since April 2016, Sharapova is Deputy Chairman of the Public Chamber of Moscow.

+In September 2016, Sharapova became a trusted representative of the United Russia party in the 2016 Russian legislative election.

+Sharapova is a member of the Public Council under the Ministry of Defense of the Russian Federation.